phamdat721101/trackit_agent/README.md

 - Node.js (v14 or later)
 - npm (v6 or later)
-- Sui CLI (for smart contract deployment)
+- Aptos CLI (for smart contract deployment)

 ## Setup and Running Instructions